sihyun0826/theano_artistic_cnn/README.md

 Implementation of generating artistic pictures[1] in Theano[2].
 We used AlexNet here, even though original work used VGG.

-We found out this code is light enough to be run on the CPU only.
-To enhance convergence speed, we employed RMSprop.
+This code is light enough to be run on the CPU only.
+To enhance convergence speed, RMSprop is employed for learning rate schedules.

 Trained weights are taken from [4].